BSidesSF/bsidessf.github.io/_pages/sponsors.md

 title: "Sponsors"
 ---

-Our fantastic sponsors make BSidesSF financially possible year after year, none of this is possible without them!
+Our fantastic sponsors make BSidesSF financially possible year after year -- none of this is possible without them!

-We're currently planning 2026, if you would like to be a sponsor please see our <a href="/sponsors/kit" target=_blank> sponsorship kit</a> for more information.
+If you would like to be a sponsor, please see our
+<a href="/sponsors/kit" target=_blank> sponsorship kit</a> for more
+information.

-You can also [email us](mailto:sponsors@bsidessf.org) when you want to discuss your sponsorhip goals and options.
+You can also [email us](mailto:sponsors@bsidessf.org) to discuss your sponsorhip goals and options.

 {% for class in site.data.sponsors.levels %}